-Speaking of which, Elrond should conduct a more vigorous clearance and decoy campaign out of Rivendell.
+Also Elrond should conduct a more vigorous clearance and decoy campaign out of Rivendell.
 If he uses multiple expeditions with Hobbit +Gandalf simulacra heading east, west and south before and after the actual fellowship depart, no amount of Crebain and spies will be able to identify the real party.

 As for the pre-departure checklist, Elrond should also pass around a couple of flasks of Miruvor, not just one.
 And of course rope, magic swords and Elven cloaks etc. And how good is that mithril coat!!
 It saves Frodo’s life multiple times.
 I don’t suppose there are any more of those kicking around in Rivendell?
 Boromir could certainly use one!!

-Speaking of magic items, the pit stop in Lorien, for healing, re-supply (and more magic items!) almost predetermines the direction of travel for the company.
+Speaking of magic items, the pit stop in Lorien, for healing, re-supply (and more magic items) almost predetermines the direction of travel for the company.
 Perhaps Galadriel could dish out a few more Phials of Magic Light, not just one?

 The Wise could also exert themselves: perhaps using a smidge more of that telepathic ability would come in handy?
 Something like –